Nabbit: Appearances

 Outside of the 2D Super Mario series, Nabbit has appeared in a number of the Mario spinoff games.
 He has made playable appearances in Mario Golf: World Tour as DLC in the Flower Pack, in the 100m event in Mario & Sonic at the Rio 2016 Olympic Games, and was added to Dr. Mario World and Mario Kart Tour via updates in 2020.
 (Note: Mario Kart Tour:

 Dr. Mario World:) Nabbit would later make his mainline Mario Kart debut as a racer in 2025's Mario Kart World.
+Nabbit also appears in Mario Tennis Fever, making his debut in the Mario Tennis series.
 In Super Mario Maker, the player can earn a Nabbit costume for the player to wear.
 In the Mario & Luigi series, Nabbit first appeared in 2015's Mario & Luigi: Paper Jam.
 He is involved in various chase segments throughout the game, where catching him grants Mario and Luigi new attack moves to use in battle.
 In the 2019 remake of Mario & Luigi: Bowser's Inside Story, he is a recruitable ally in the side-mode Bowser Jr.'s Journey.
 Nabbit has also made cameo appearances in Mario Party 10, Super Mario Party and Mario Golf: Super Rush.

 Outside of the Mario games, Nabbit has made appearances in Super Smash Bros. for Nintendo 3DS and Wii U and Ultimate.
 He appears in the stage "Mushroom Kingdom U" and is able to grab fighters in his bag.
 In the latter game, he also appears as a collectable "Spirit" which the player can use to aid in matches.
 In 2022, Nabbit was added in the Series 5 line of character packs in the Lego Super Mario theme, being labelled with an action tag making it compatible with the "Starter Course" set.
 He was later featured to the "Nabbit at Toad’s Shop" set in 2023, with his bag being able to store an item.
 This set was later retired at the end of 2024.